awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

               - system:nodes
       ```

    1. Apply the configuration\.
-This command may take a few minutes to finish\.
+This command might take a few minutes to finish\.

       ```
       kubectl apply -f aws-auth-cm.yaml